10 Jul 3 reasons you should be doing Bulgarian Split Squats

-In this article, Phil covers the key benefits of the Bulgarian Split Squat as an essential inclusion in any program to develop a balanced, strong and stable lower body.
+In this article, We cover the key benefits of the Bulgarian Split Squat as an essential inclusion in any program to develop a balanced, strong and stable lower body.

 1. It is a safe and effective way to increase leg size and strength

 The Bulgarian split squat (or rear elevated split squat) is a very effective way to develop leg size and strength, much like a squat.
 With this exercise however, there is a much lower risk of lower back and knee pain, due to the lighter loads used.
 Much like a squat, this exercise mainly targets quads and glute muscles, but foot position and torso angle can be easily altered to target different muscle groups.
 For example, placing the lead foot closer to bench and leaning forward will increase the work that the quadriceps do, and give a fantastic “pump” equal or even greater to the leg extension machine, and with much less force on the knee joint.
 Alternatively, if done with the lead foot placed further out from the bench, it puts a greater emphasis on the glutes and hamstrings.
 This is ramped up even further if done with a barbell because there is a greater need to maintain an upright torso, which effectively turns it into a full body exercise.
 I definitely favour this exercise over the squat to develop leg size, and after you do a set of 8-12 and feel the burning in your quads, you might be inclined to agree!

 2. It automatically clears up muscle imbalances and tightness